-Students are required to review their timesheet with their Field Educator weekly.
-The timesheet must be uploaded to Taskstream just before the mid-placement and again at the time of final evaluation,.
+Students are required to review their timesheet with their Field Educator, sending them a copy each week via email.
+The timesheet must be uploaded to Taskstream just before the mid-placement evaluation and again at the time of final evaluation,.
 The timesheet document is located in the Forms section of the My Field Education web portal.
 A sample timesheet is also provided in Appendix G.

-As with any documentation in field and in social work practice accurate reporting and accounting is required.
+As with any documentation in field and in social work practice, accurate reporting and accounting is required.
+The submission of an inaccurate timesheet is considered a violation of the NASW Code of Ethics.
+Students who knowingly submit an inaccurate timesheet are at risk for failure in field.